Bikky Khosla

-Bikky Khosla (born 30 July 1960) is an entrepreneur and founder of tradeindia.com (Infocom Network Limited).
-He is the younger brother of Vinod Khosla, an Indian venture capitalist.
+Bikky Khosla (born 30 July 1960) is an Indian entrepreneur and founder of tradeindia.com (Infocom Network Limited).
+He is the younger brother of Vinod Khosla, an Indian-American venture capitalist.
 Presently, he is chairman of the e-commerce committee of ASSOCHAM and had served in the same capacity for ASSOCHAM SME's Expert Committee in the past.
 He is also editor of SME Times, a business news website and is associated with Indian Angel Network, a network of investors that invests in early stage businesses.

+Education

+He was born on 30 July 1966 in Delhi, India.
+He holds a Bcom degree from the Shaheed Bhagat Singh College of Delhi University.